 - Surety Bond with FULL LEGAL NAME and DBA must appear on the “principal line,” which needs to be signed by an owner or a partner, a corporate officer or LLC member.
 Bond amounts are as follows:

 - $5,000 for small trailer dealers (weighing less than 2000 pounds)

 - Secure Verifiable Identification — A photocopy of an appropriate identification such as a Colorado Driver License for the applicant (unless the applicant is a corporation or LLC ) and all people who filled out an Addendum (DR 2109B).
-More information can be found here.
+For more information visit the Secretary of State website.

 - Statement of Financial Condition (DR 2114) — A financial statement is required for the applicant and each owner, member, or partner.
 If filing as a corporation or LLC a financial statement is also required.
 We must know how the corporation or LLC will be funded.
 All financial statements must be completed on the DR 2114.
 No other financial statement forms will be acceptable.
 Please do not mix your personal assets and liabilities with the corporation or LLC.
 The corporation or LLC must have its own assets/liabilities.

 - NOTE: All assets other than cash must have an independent valuation of their worth, such as "Average Trade-In" NADA value for a vehicle.

 - When using “cash in banks,” please provide at least 12 months of bank statements as verification of the dollar amount that is being entered on the form.
 Attach copies of the entire statement.
 (Be aware that more than 12 months may be requested as part of the background investigation).